realityforge/zim/README.md

 You can then chain together base and custom commands:

     $ ./zim --verbose --source-tree-set ARENA clean patch_build_yaml_repositories push

+## Normal Workflow

+The normal workflow for making changes is to modify the `./zim` file to add/update tasks you want to run and then run the tasks via:

+    $ ./zim clean mytask push

+This will update the DEPI repositories, to update the ARENA repositories run:

+    $ ./zim -s ARENA clean mytask push

+A fairly task is to update the version of a dependent library.
+First you update the version number of the dependency in the `./zim` file and run something like:

+    $ ./zim clean patch_mercury_dep push

+## Epilogue

 We might write some more help in the future, but for now, just look at all the other commands in there and you'll get idea.